Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 The Corridor of Rameses IV's Tomb is Full of Hieroglyphs and Art

-In addition to the awe-inspiring burial art, Luxor’s Valley of the Kings also provides an opportunity to see the mummified body of King Tutankhamun, also known as King Tut.
+In addition to the awe-inspiring burial art, Luxor’s Valley of the Kings also provides an opportunity to see the mummified body of King Tutankhamun (King Tut).
 King Tutankhamun’s tomb was famously discovered by Howard Carter in 1922.
 Below is King Tut’s mummified body on display near the entrance to his burial chamber.
 King Tut’s tomb was the second tomb I visited at Luxor’s Valley of the Kings.

 The Mummified Body of Tutankhamun